mdub/config_mapper/README.md

 ### Errors

-`ConfigMapper.set` returns a Hash of errors encountered while mapping data onto objects.
+`ConfigMapper.configure_with` returns a Hash of errors encountered while mapping data onto objects.
 The errors are Exceptions (typically ArgumentError or NoMethodError), keyed by the path to the offending data.  e.g.

 ```ruby
 config_data = {